Janepark87/bookmark/README.md

 Bookmark Application is a lightweight JavaScript app that simplifies bookmark management.
 It includes a user-friendly modal for seamless interaction, efficient form submissions with dynamic updates, and leverages local storage for persistent bookmark data.

 ## Demo
-Explore the live demo: [Simple Bookmark App](https://janepark87.github.io/bookmark/)
+Explore the live demo: [Bookmark App](https://janepark87.github.io/bookmark/)

 ## Key Functionalities